SONYA JAQUEZ LEWIS

 Sonya sponsored and helped pass historic bills during the 2019 Colorado legislative session.

-I am the Vice Chair of the State Affairs Committee, I serve on the Health and Insurance committee, and I serve on the Interim Joint House and Senate Energy Committee.
+I am the Vice Chair of the State Affairs Committee, I serve on the Health and Insurance committee, the Statewide Health Care Review Committee, and on the Interim Joint House and Senate Energy Committee.
 To learn more about what I do on these committees and to view the bills that I have worked on, please click below.

 Please click on the issues box to see my stance on the important matters impacting Coloradans today.